GroundBIRD Telescope: Systematics Modelization of MKID Arrays Response: MKID Systematics Due to Background Evolution and Thermal Instability

 Finally, applying a linear approximation for the optical depth as a function of PWV \cite{de-gregori} yields a three-parameter model of the MKID resonance frequency as a function of PWV, given as

-Building on the model presented above, we characterized the measured dependence of the MKID resonance frequency on PWV.
-Fig. \ref{fig:fr vs pwv data fit} presents the resonance frequency data from a single MKID plotted against PWV, along with the overlaid fit result to the model.
-Uncertainties derived from the resonance peak fits with the sweep measurements are taken as error bars for the $y$ axis, although they are sufficiently small that they do not appear in the figure.
+Building on the model presented above, the measured dependence of the fractional shift in MKID resonance frequency on PWV is characterized.
+The model-estimated resonance frequency at PWV $=0\:\mathrm{mm}$ is taken as the reference resonance frequency $f_{r0}$.
+Fig. \ref{fig:fr vs pwv data fit} (a) presents the plot of fractional resonance frequency shift against PWV with data from different observation periods shown in different colors.
+The green dotted line shows the best-fit model, with $\pm2\sigma$ confidence interval shaded in blue.
+Uncertainties derived from the resonance peak fits with the sweep measurements are taken as uncertainty bars for the $y$ axis, although they are sufficiently small that they do not appear in the figure.
 On-site PWV measurements at 3 samples per minute were aggregated into $3$ minute bins, with the standard deviations of each bin assigned as the $x$ axis uncertainty.

-The fits were independently carried out on measurements from multiple detectors, and their reduced-$\chi^2$ values are summarized in Table \ref{tab:fit results}.
-A median reduced-$\chi^2$ value of $1.26$ provides a statistically consistent fit to the resonance frequency shifts as a function of PWV.
+The fits were independently carried out on measurements from multiple detectors, and their reduced-$\chi^2\:(\chi^2_{red})$ values are summarized in Table \ref{tab:fit results} (Dataset 1).
+A median $\chi^2_{red}$ value of $1.27$ provides a statistically consistent fit to the resonance frequency shifts as a function of PWV.
 Slight deviation from unity suggests possible unmodeled contributions, including the use of a time-averaged approximation for the atmospheric temperature noted above.
+The array-averaged values of the exponential parameters are given as $\mathrm{B}=(1.5\pm0.11)\times10^{-4}$ and $\mathrm{C}=(2.0\pm0.19)\times10^{-1}$.

+The original fit parameters were applied to an independent dataset.
+Fig.\ref{fig:fr vs pwv data fit} (b) shows the fractional resonance frequency shift against PWV of this new dataset, with the original fit result overlaid.
+The $\chi^2_{red}$ values, calculated using the fixed parameters on the new dataset, are listed for each detector in \ref{tab:fit results} (Dataset 2).
+With a median $\chi^2_{red}$ value of $1.34$ on the independent dataset using the original fit result, the model demonstrates a reliable description of the resonance frequency shift as a function of PWV.